hazelcast/hazelcast-jet/site/docs/design-docs/002-job-level-serialization.md

 ## Limitations

-Currently, job-level serializers are internal to the job - used to serialize objects between distributed edges & to/from snapshots - they can’t be used to interact with IMDG data structures.
+Job-level serializers are used to serialize objects between distributed edges & to/from snapshots.
+They can also be used to read/write data from/to IMDG data structures.
+However, if one wants to work with them outside of the job, she has to register compatible serializers on a cluster level as well.

+Updating `Map`s/`Cache`s or streaming `Journal` data is not currently supported as those require cluster side object manipulation.

 ## Improvements

-Allow job-level serializers to be used with IMDG (?) - if the data in/out is treated simply as `byte[]` and isn’t used by more advanced IMDG features like EP for instance, it should be feasible.
+Allow job-level serializers to be used to update `Map`s/`Cache`s and stream `Journal` data.